The powerful connection between immunity and metabolic wellness

-Issues that involve immunity and metabolism are obviously a major threat to our health and happiness.
+Issues that involve immunity and metabolism are obviously a major threat to our wellness and happiness.
 But the good news is that there are simple things we can all do that simultaneously target better immune and metabolic wellness.
 Two of the most important of these interventions are changing our diet quality and engaging in daily movement.

 The food we eat has a number of effects on all aspects of our health.
 Yet the most obvious connection is between our diet and our metabolism.
 That’s because our food makes up the structure and fuel for our cells.
 Among the most notable things we can do to improve the metabolic effects of our diet may be to reduce our consumption of added sugars and “simple” carbohydrates (think white bread, cupcakes, cereals, bagels, white rice, cookies and other baked goods).
 Among these influences, the negative effect of sugar-sweetened beverages (SSBs) has received considerable focus, and cutting back on sugary beverages may be one of the quickest ways to improve diet quality from a metabolic perspective.
 It’s also notable that higher consumption of SSBs is linked to immune imbalance.

 When focusing more specifically on the best diet for immune balance, most research tends to advocate for a whole-food diet rich in plants.
-One of the best examples of this is the Mediterranean diet, a dietary strategy emphasizing nuts, seeds, fruits and vegetables, olive oil, fish rich in omega-3 fats as well as whole grains (and minimizing added sugar and simple carbohydrates!).
+One of the best examples of this is the Mediterranean diet, a dietary strategy emphasizing nuts, seeds, fruits and vegetables, olive oil, fish rich in omega-3 fats as well as whole grains (and minimizing added sugar and simple carbohydrates).
 Sticking closer to a Mediterranean diet has been linked to improvements in immune balance, and more recently has been linked to benefits in metabolic health as well.
-Interestingly, som of the reasons for the benefits seen in both immune and metabolic function may relate to the effects of this diet on the gut microbiome.
+Interestingly, some of the reasons for the benefits seen in both immune and metabolic function may relate to the effects of this diet on the gut microbiome.

 Getting regular movement in your day

 Did you know that about 40% of the American population doesn’t really exercise at all?
-Though there can be a number of reasons (some of them very good) for why physical activity isn’t a part of everyone’s day, it’s notable that lack of consistent movement is linked to worse metabolic and immune health.
+Though there can be a number of reasons (some of them very good) for why physical activity isn’t a part of everyone’s day, it’s notable that lack of consistent movement is linked to worse metabolic and immune wellness.

 Of course, we don’t all have to become ultra-marathoners to give our immune and metabolic wellness a boost.
-Some research shows that simply engaging in regular walking may be enough to benefit immune balance, as well as improve metabolic health in people with baseline metabolic dysfunction.
+Some research shows that simply engaging in regular walking may be enough to benefit immune balance, as well as improve metabolic wellnesss in people with baseline metabolic dysfunction.